-Activities started as planned on Sunday 7 June and thanks Ian for organising the day.
-Two boats, with 5 persons in total, participated in the first (ever) winter cruise.
+Activities started as planned on Sunday 7 June 2020 and thanks Ian for organising the day.
+With competitive sailing banned owing to COVID19 but recreational sailing allowed under strict conditions, cruises were planned rather than winter races.
+Two boats, with 5 persons in total, participated in the first (ever) winter cruise on June 7th.
 Route was Queenscliff pier, PE, Parks inner, Queenscliff.
 Sundance achieved it, Tiercel was beaten by the tide.
 A classic case of two boats, speeds 4 and 5 knots, contrary tide of 4 knots, result: faster boat does 1 knot, slower one does zero knots.
 A good day on the water, shifting a few cobwebs.

 Postponed cruise 3.

 The third planned cruise was postponed from 19th July to 26th July 2020 owing to a foul weather forecast (“near gale”) and then on the 26th the promised 12 knots failed to materialise.
 Sundance and Tiercel gave it a go but drifted for different lengths of time after a practice start also exercising Swan.
 The achievements were thus limited to a (rare) competitive start between those two boats and some more light-weather sail experimentation.

 And again cruise 4.

 For 9 August, the combination of increased restriction (limit of 2 on board) and weather forecast (fresh to strong wind) led to another cancellation by mutual consent.

 Cruise on 29th August